btoll/tools/README.md

 - if more than one arg, it loops over the args and constructs the names to find
 - recursively deletes everything that matches
 - suppresses STDERR

+### bsession bash script (for tmux and git)

+Example usage:

+    bsession -t 1972
+    bsession --ticket 1992 -version 4

+This does the following:

+- Name the tmux session the same as the ticket number.
+- cd to the appropriate SDK and create the new topic branch.
+- Split the window to be 80% of the total height.
+- Target the new pane and create the new ticket dir.
+- Attach to the tmux session.

 ### bticket bash script (for ExtJS)
 Example usage: